Marck0005/ESP32-WOL-AppleHomeKit/README.md

-# WARNING
+# ESP32-WOL-AppleHomekit

-Este proyecto requiere un archivo de credenciales para conectarse a una red WiFi y utilizar una dirección MAC específica.
+Integration of ESP32 with apple homekit

+> [!WARNING]
-This project requires a credential file with the WiFi network SSID and the MAC Addres of the target PC
+> This project requires a credential file with the WiFi network SSID and the MAC Addres of the target PC.

-## It should look like this:
+> The below example shows an example of this file.

 ```cpp
 #pragma once